ADM228/SNES-FM/README.md

 # SNES-FM
 SNES-FM is a frequency modulation synthesis engine/sound driver for the SNES (or specifically, the SPC700).
 The main gimmick of it is its ability to generate instruments before playback.
-The following features are already implemented:
+It currently has the following features:
 - On 65816 (main CPU, controls visuals and SPC700):
   - Uploading data to the SPC700
   - Phase modulation on the 65816 (for testing purposes)